Kevinz-code/CSRA/README.md

 CUDA_VISIBLE_DEVICES=0 python val.py --model vit_B16_224 --num_heads 1 --lam 0.3 --dataset wider --num_cls 14  --load_from ViT_B16_MODEL.pth
 CUDA_VISIBLE_DEVICES=0 python val.py --model vit_L16_224 --num_heads 1 --lam 0.3 --dataset wider --num_cls 14  --load_from ViT_L16_MODEL.pth
 ```
-Note that we re-train the VIT models on Wider Attribute recently, so the provided pretrained models has slightly different performance (~0.1%mAP) from what has been presented in our paper.
+Note that we re-train the VIT models on Wider Attribute recently, so the provided pretrained models has a slightly different performance (~0.1%mAP) from what has been presented in our paper.
 ## Training
 #### VOC2007
 You can run either of these two lines below